Indian Institute of Science Education and Research, Berhampur: Campus

+The main academic block of IISER Berhampur is constructed as a single monolithic structure to embody the interdisciplinary philosophy of modern research.
+By housing the biological, chemical, earth, physical, and mathematical sciences within one unified building, the design is intended to facilitate seamless academic collaboration.
+Furthermore, the campus master plan is explicitly future-proofed to prevent institutional saturation, ensuring scalable infrastructure for the addition of new laboratories and advanced scientific instrumentation.

+Designed with monolithic poured concrete structures, the buildings are engineered to withstand high cyclonic wind speeds.

+Sports

+The campus has a 8-lane 400m athletic track, which loops around the well maintained football field.

+The campus has multiple basket ball courts, one in boys hostel one in the girls hostel.
+The boys hostel houses the gym open to all students with all advanced equipments.

+Multiple tennis courts are present in the sports complex along with the athletic track.

 Academic programs

-IISER Berhampur initially offers an Integrated BS-MS program, Integrated PhD, and PhD programs.
-Admissions to these programs are coordinated with other IISERs through a Joint Admission Programme.
+IISER Berhampur offers its flagship five-year BS–MS dual degree programme, comprising four years of undergraduate study leading to a Bachelor of Science (BS) degree, followed by a one-year Master's research thesis/dissertation leading to a Master of Science (MS) degree.
+The institute also offers Integrated PhD (iPhD) and PhD programmes.

 Admission to the BS-MS program is only via the IISER Aptitude Test (IAT) administered by Joint Admissions Committee.
 Earlier, JEE (Advanced) and KVPY ranks could also be used for taking admission in UG programs.
 For the PhD programs, candidates can apply with either a master's degree in science or a bachelor's degree for the integrated PhD program.
-Applicants are screened through interviews and must have qualified a national level entrance exam for the PhD program in science, such as CSIR-NET, GATE, or JGEEBILS.
+Applicants are screened through interviews and must have qualified a national level entrance exam for the PhD program in science, such as CSIR-NET, GATE, NBHM, or JGEEBILS.

 The faculty at IISER Berhampur is organized into various disciplines, including Biology, Chemistry, Mathematics, Physics, Data Science, and Earth & Environmental Sciences.
 Interdisciplinary research is encouraged across these disciplines.